pajmd/ctronics_ipcam/README.md

 In **Services > Compose > Dockerfiles** I Created a dockerfile **ipcam-dockerfile**.

-Along with the dockerfile definition I added a script **in Script Filename** save-rtsp-stream.sh .
+Along with the dockerfile definition I added a script **in Script Filename**: save-rtsp-stream.sh .
-Not sure I should have created save-rtsp-stream.sh in **Script Filename** but it is a way to have saved in the same folder as the Dockerfile
+Not sure I should have created save-rtsp-stream.sh in **Script Filename** but it is a way to have it saved in the same folder as the Dockerfile
 ```
 /srv/dev-disk-by-uuid-a77d5d6f-f6d9-436a-a5a7-12810fa8cc53/appdata/ipcam-dockerfile
 ```
-and this helps build the container without error while **COPY ./save-rtsp-stream.sh .** is executed .
+and this helps build the container without error when **COPY ./save-rtsp-stream.sh .** is executed .

 As far I as understand all the extra files I may have needed to create the image should be in the Dockerfile folder. i.e. /srv/dev-disk-by-uuid-a77d5d6f-f6d9-436a-a5a7-12810fa8cc53/appdata/ipcam-dockerfile.